 Green Eggs & Sand is an innovative workshop experience and set of curriculum modules designed to explore the Atlantic Coast horseshoe crab/shorebird phenomenon and management controversy.
 The first workshop was launched in the spring of 2000 by aquatic education specialists from Delaware, Maryland and New Jersey in response to the escalating horseshoe crab management controversy on Delaware Bay.
 Many of the teachers participating in that inaugural workshop stayed on to help write, pilot and implement the lessons that form the heart of the Green Eggs & Sand curriculum.
 In the years since, interest in horseshoe crabs and Green Eggs & Sand has spawned workshops up and down the coast, serving educators from 25 states and four foreign countries.
 Learn more.

 The Partnership for the Delaware Estuary offers an annual series of Delaware Estuary Teacher Workshops for educators from Delaware, New Jersey and Pennsylvania.
 The workshops offer a fun learning experience with practical applications and curriculum connections to benefit classrooms and students.
 Participants visit all three states in the estuary, exploring natural resources, diverse communities and unique, hands-on ways to engage students.
-The 2018 workshops will be Monday, Tuesday, and Wednesday: July 16, 17, and 18.
 Learn more.

 Teachers on the Estuary (TOTE) is a teacher workshop experience which includes lessons from the National Estuarine Research Reserve’s Estuaries 101 Curriculum in which students become more “oceans literate” by increasing their knowledge of coastal and estuarine science and their awareness of how coasts and oceans affect their daily lives.